-How to Take Advantage of Cyber Monday / Small Business Saturday and why it is huge for small business!
+How to Take Advantage of Cyber Monday / Small Business Saturday

 These two shopping days have their roots in Black Friday, the most famous shopping day of them all.

 Step forward Cyber Monday.
-It’s now a marketing term but it started off as a way for internet analysts to explain the sales patterns they were seeing in the run up to Christmas.
+It’s now a marketing term but it started off as a way for internet analysts to explain the sales patterns they were seeing in the run-up to Christmas.
 Since 2005 online retailers have reported that their busiest day of the year is the Monday after Thanksgiving.

 One day of giving thanks followed by three days of getting more stuff is not enough for the average consumer anymore.
 They’ll get back to work on the Monday following Thanksgiving, and continue spending online.
 If you have an online store, make sure you are working to attract customers to your website and that it is ready for increased traffic, and glitch-free purchase transactions.

 Small Business Saturday

 Small Business Saturday is in some respects an artificial creation.
 American Express started it in 2010 as a way to help support local economies and promote vibrant, diverse communities.
 But don’t let its lack of organic authenticity put you off.
 By getting involved with Small Business Saturday, you get one of the things that both Cyber Monday and Black Friday fail to offer – marketing with meaning.
 It’s marketing that money cannot buy.

 Even if you aren’t a traditional retail store, you should think about having a Small Business Saturday promotion.
 Shoppers need to take a break and have a coffee, grab a snack or a full meal.
 Encourage them to do it in your shop rather than one of the bigger chain stores.
 If you can delight them with your food and your service, you may have made a repeat customer.